Mmarcos01/reading-notes/javascript.md

   1. Design the script -this can be a flowchart
   1. Code each step

-Statements can be organized into **code blocks** (areas surrounded by curly braces) Code blocks can be used to group together many more statements.

 The <*script*> element is used with embed JavaScript code.
+When  the browser encounters the script element it stops to load the script and checks to see if it needs to do anything.

 *Remember JavaScript is case sensitive*

+### Statements

+Each individual instruction or step in a script is a **statement**.
+Each statement should start on a new line and end in a semicolon; which indicates the that the step is over and JavaScript should move to the next line.
+Statements can be organized into **code blocks** (areas surrounded by curly braces) Code blocks can be used to group together many more statements.

 ### Comments